✈️ Travel TipsBathDay trip to Bath from LondonEnglanditineraryLondon

 The Stonehenge

-For a person going on Day Trip to Bath from London, Stonehenge is something that cannot be missed.
+For a person going on Day Trip to Bath from Things To Do In London Alone, Stonehenge is something that cannot be missed.
 The iconic structure is an hour’s drive from Bath and can be included on your day trip.
 Stonehenge is a world heritage site and is one of the most sophisticated Prehistorical structures in architecture history.
 This distinct feature makes it to the Top Things to do in Bath list!

 The monument helps to understand the Neolithic and the Bronze Age ceremonial practices.